Birmingham Six: Freedom of speech

-In January 1988 after their first appeal failed, The Sun said "LOONY MP BACKS BOMB GANG" and an editorial said, "If The Sun had its way, we would have been tempted to string 'em up years ago".
+In January 1988 after their first appeal failed, The Sun published an article with the headline "Loony MP Backs Bomb Gang" (a reference to Mullin, who had won a seat in 1987) and an editorial said, "If The Sun had its way, we would have been tempted to string 'em up years ago".

 In 1993 and 1994, the Birmingham Six received an undisclosed amount from both The Sunday Telegraph and The Sun in an action for libel for the newspapers' reporting of police statements.
 The New York Times reported in 1997 that the Six had brought libel actions against publications for reporting slurs against them, and that a libel law that usually favours plaintiffs was sending a chill through the British press.
-The Conservative MP David Evans was sued by them in March 1997 for saying that they were guilty of killing hundreds of people before they were caught.
+They sued the Conservative MP David Evans in March 1997 for saying that they were guilty of killing hundreds of people before they were caught.
 Evans apologised 16 months later.
-He paid both damages and costs and promised he would never repeat the allegation again.
+He paid both damages and costs and promised never to repeat the allegation.

 Attempt to force journalist to reveal sources

-During his investigation, that proved crucial in establishing the innocence of the Six, Chris Mullin located one of the actual bombers and persuaded him to provide information which helped the men falsely convicted.
+During his investigation, which proved crucial in establishing the innocence of the Six, Mullin located one of the actual bombers and persuaded him to provide information which helped the men falsely convicted.
 Mullin promised that he would never reveal his source.
 At the time the police were not interested, as they believed that they had already arrested the culprits.